 First Degree Burns

 They are also referred to as superficial burns since they only affect the epidermis.
 The skin usually becomes dry, red, and painful but the epidermis layer comes off eventually.
 First degree burns normally don’t call for medical care.

 This type of burn normally extends deep into the dermis layer.
 The burn can occur in a deep partial-thickness or superficial partial thickness.
 Compared to the first degree burns that affect the epidermis and dermis, second-degree burns are usually superficial.
 The burns might be red or moist which would afterward form blisters.

 The superficial partial-thickness burns do not extend fully through the epidermis and dermis but maybe more painful compared to the deep partial thickness.
 Second-degree burns take a long time to heal and mostly require medical attention.

 Third Degree Burns

-These burns spread over the whole dermis causing the skin to turn brown or white color and become stiff.
+These burns spread over the whole dermis causing the skin to turn brown or white in color and become stiff.
 They take a long time to heal hence burn wound is advised.